shrinerb/shrine/doc/upgrading_to_3.md

 ```

 With `derivatives`, the original file is automatically downloaded and retained,
-so the code is now much simpler:
+so the processing code is much simpler:

 ```rb
 Shrine.plugin :derivatives, versions_compatibility: true # handle versions column format